hernantz/blog/content/its-the-competition-stupid.md

-Political campaigns nowadays are not that different from marketing campaings, where ideas of a "better nation" or "let me solve all your problems for free" are being sold by messianic politicians.
+Political campaigns nowadays are not that different from marketing campaings, where ideas of a "better nation" or "let me solve all your problems for free" are being sold by messianic reformers.

 The state, as any other organization, is a living organism, that expands trying to survive and perpetuate.
 There's a natural tendency for goverments to grow